-This list provides a "quick look" at the Title I / School Intervention Fund budget development and spend guidance for the 2017-18 School Year.
+This list provides a "quick look" at the Title I / School Intervention Fund budget development and spend guidance for the 2018-19 School Year.
+Nothing substantive is changing from the 2017-18 school year.
 The subsequent narrative provides additional detail.

-- All schools will follow the Needs Assessment and Schoolwide Plan model and process developed by the Office of Federal Programs Design and Implementation (D&I) for the 2017-18 School Year.
-See timetable at end of document. - Schools are encouraged to use their federal funds to purchase positions since other categories, such as PD/EC and equipment, for example, carry higher paperwork burdens even in the era of flexibility. - All schools have spending flexibility for the 2017-18 School Year starting with the budget decision making process beginning in March, even if the Needs Assessment and Schoolwide Plan have not been updated by the time of the final budget meeting in April. - Grant compliance will monitor for evidence of a robust Needs Assessment and Schoolwide Plan process during the 2017-18 school budget development period and throughout the school year. - Purchasing plans made in March / April for the following school year for instructional activity must be specific as detailed in the federal Budget Addendum embedded in the Staffing Management System (SMS).
-For example, if math interventions are to be purchased, the name of the intervention should be indicated directly in the comment fields in SMS.
-Material changes to that plan throughout the year will be reviewed by D&I and the Assistant Superintendent. - Schools are not allowed to purchase core curriculum that is not approved to be purchased by the Curriculum and Instruction Office.
-See list at end of document.
+- All schools will follow the Needs Assessment and Schoolwide Plan model and process developed by the School Improvement Planning & Evidence-based Supports Office (PESO). - Schools are encouraged to use their federal funds to purchase positions since other categories, such as PD/EC and equipment, for example, carry higher paperwork burdens even in the era of flexibility. - All schools have spending flexibility starting with the budget decision making process for the coming school year even if the School-wide plans have not been completed by the time of final budget meetings. - Grant compliance will monitor for evidence of a robust Needs Assessment and Schoolwide Plan process during the school budget development period and throughout the school year. - Purchasing plans made in spring for the following school year for instructional activity need not be detailed for inclusion in the federal Budget Addendum embedded in the Staffing Management System (SMS).
+PESO will work with schools on specific interventions subsequent to the budget meetings and through the period of implementation during the school year.
+During implementation, schools requesting material budget changes to the focus of the Schoolwide Plan will result in the Grant Compliance Monitor referring the request to PESO and the Assistant Superintendent for review. - Schools are not allowed to purchase core curriculum that is not approved to be purchased by the Curriculum and Instruction Office.